astriaorg/docs/docs/running-a-rollup-on-astria-dusknet/3-local-rollup-deployment.md

 | RPC | http://executor.<YOUR_ROLLUP_NAME>.localdev.me/ |

 Open the URLs in your browser to view your running rollup.

-To deposit funds with the Faucet, open the URL for the faucet above in your browser and past your `<ADDRESS>` into the input to give yourself some funds.

 You can also open the Block Explorer in a new browser window to see the faucet transaction appear, or any of the transactions you have sent using `cast`.